Climate outlook for October 2020 to January 2021

 Climate outlook overview

-- Night-time temperatures for August to October are very likely to be warmer than average for Australia (greater than 80% chance in most areas), although chances are close to equal for much of south-west WA.
+- Night-time temperatures for October to December are very likely to be warmer than average for most of Australia (greater than 80% chance in most areas), although there are equal chances of above or below average temperatures for south-west WA.

 Maximum temperature maps